madmachineio/docs/docs/overview/introduction.md

 ---
-id: introduction
 title: Introduction
-description: Have a quick view at MadMachine project and know how your board works.
+description: Have a quick view of the MadMachine project and know how your board works.
 slug: /
 ---